 Fraud Prevention for SeniorsFebruary 26, 2019

 Seniors have long been targets for financial scams.
-Scammers have honed tactics in reaching out to this vulnerable population.
-But, preventing fraud toward seniors can be as a simple as understanding the vulnerabilities scammers are looking for.
+Hence, scammers have honed tactics in reaching out to this vulnerable population.
+But, fraud prevention for seniors can be as a simple as understanding the vulnerabilities scammers are looking for.
 There are many tips for seniors to avoid scams when you understand the reasoning behind the vulnerabilities.

 Seniors are often more trusting and willing to talk over the phone.
 Therefore, this provides ample opportunity for scammers to pull them in and leave no trace.
 Seniors are also potentially more prone to forgetting the details over the phone.
 Consequently, this leaves it practically impossible to trail back to any scammer.